Format Fractions

 End If

-'ID the preceeding and trailing chacter of the found text
+'ID the preceding and trailing chacter of the found text

 'Prevents processing dd/mm/yyyy formatted dates and other typical URL text